Programs

 Synopsis

 As we navigate ongoing challenges, Teaching with Joy invites us to connect with the fun and meaningful parts of pedagogy.
 We’ll provide space to pause, explore, create, connect with others – and yes, maybe even have a laugh.
-You’re warmly invited to our weekly Pedagogy Picnics and to our monthly gatherings facilitated by experts across campus.
+You’re warmly invited to our monthly gatherings facilitated by experts across campus and beyond.

 Want to Connect?